 Snowball, a parallel for Leon Trotsky, emerges as a fervent ideologue who throws himself heart and soul into the attempt to spread Animalism.
 His idealism, however, leads to his downfall.
 Relying only on the force of his own logic and rhetorical skill to gain his influence, he proves no match for Napoleon’s show of brute force.
 Orwell suggests, through Snowball, that we cannot eliminate government corruption by electing principled individuals to roles of power; he reminds us throughout the novella that it is power itself that corrupts.

 In Animal Farm, the glib pig Squealer, abuses language to justify Napoleon’s actions and policies to the proletariat.
 By radically simplifying language—as when he teaches the sheep to bleat “Four legs good, two legs better!”— he limits the terms of debate.
 Those seeking power or seeking to consolidate power often resort to the same tactic – sloganeering.
-Consider: Operation Feed the Nation!
-Make America Great Again!
-Good People Great Nation!
-Change Begins With Me!
-Etc.
+Consider: Power to the People, For the Many Not the Few, Make America Great Again!
+Real Change Now, A Real Alternative, Next Level, Let’s Get Nigeria Working Again, No to Poverty, Transformation Time, Etc.

 On the other hand, by complicating language unnecessarily, Squealer confuses and intimidates the uneducated, as when he explains that pigs, who are the “brainworkers” of the farm, consume milk and apples not for pleasure, but for the good of their comrades.
 Squealer’s lack of conscience and unwavering loyalty to his leader, alongside his rhetorical skills, make him the perfect propagandist for any tyranny.